Formed 1870. Wound up 1899.

 In these formative years, when the game was dominated by the teams of gentlemen-players from the Home Counties, Darwen's committee consisted of prominent businessmen while the players were working men drawn mainly from local cotton mills who played the passing game pioneered by Queen's Park in Scotland.
 This approach to club management and team play would transform the game.
 In 1878 Darwen engaged the first of what would become known as the "Scotch Professors," in Fergie Suter and James Love.
 Suter, a stonemason and talented player with Partick Thistle, was induced to move south after the two clubs met in a fixture on New Year's Day, 1878, with promises of a job.
 The club secretary consistently denied that either player was paid to play for Darwen but when Suter gave up his craft (the local stone being apparently too hard to work) he was still able to support himself.
 It is now generally accepted that Suter was the world's first professional player.

 In October 1878, Darwen helped form the Lancashire FA and later that month they played an exhibition match in front of 3,000 spectators against a team from Blackburn under arc-lights driven by two steam-driven electicity generating engines borrowed from the Orchard Mill.
-After beating Remnants FC (a side made up of former public school boys) at the Oval in January, Darwen returned to Kennington the following month to play Old Etonians in the FA Cup semi-final - the first time that a working class side had appeared at this level.
+After beating Remnants FC (a side made up of former public school boys) at the Oval in January, Darwen returned to Kennington the following month to play Old Etonians in the FA Cup quarter-final - the first time that a working class side had appeared at this stage.
 Darwen turned out wearing trousers cut off at the knee, shirts of all sorts and several players wore braces, much to the amusement of the crowd.
 Trailing by 1-5 with 15 minutes left, Darwen's superior fitness came into play and James Love scored the equaliser with practically the last kick of the game.
 The exhausted Old Etonians declined extra time, forcing a replay, which, under the rules of the competition, would be again in London. £175 was raised by public subscription (£5 of which came from the Old Etonians themselves) to cover the cost of sending the Darwen team back to the capital for the replay, which finished 2-2 after extra-time.
 Demands for the second replay to be played in Darwen were ignored and another public subscription was raised to send the Darreners (local dialect for Darwen-er) south yet again.
 This time the Old Etonians triumphed 6-2 (the Darwen players all had to work full shifts in the cotton mills between games so must have been exhausted) but Darwen's exploits had captured national attention and were a foretaste of the revolution that was about to take place in the game.

 The rivalry between Darwen and Blackburn Rovers grew increasingly bitter and matches were often marred by fighting among supporters.
 In 1881 Darwen postponed their Lancashire cup-tie with Rovers to fulfill an FA Cup fixture.
 In retaliation, Rovers cancelled the rescheduled match at the eleventh hour to play a friendly against Nottingham Forest instead, leaving Darwen (who had cancelled a lucrative friendly with Partick Thistle to play the rearranged Lancashire Cup tie) severely out of pocket.
 As a result both teams were thrown out of the competition.